 Related Recipes :

 - How To Clean Silver At Home (Laxmiji Ganeshji Idols)

 - Anjeer Khajur Rolls

 - Gulab Jamun Trifle Pudding

-Detailed Recipe With Step By Step Pics
+Detailed Recipe of Edible Chocolate Diyas With Step by Step Photos

 - Keep aside 1 tbsp of this mix, for making wicks.